raj0089/mortgage/README.rst

 .. image:: https://travis-ci.org/jbmohler/mortgage.png?branch=master
   :target: https://travis-ci.org/jbmohler/mortgage

-From the command line one can get an summary of the mortgage totals.
-For example, show a bunch of details for loan of $350,000 at 3.75 interest rate.
+From the command line one can get a summary of the mortgage totals.
+For example, show a bunch of details for a loan of $350,000 at 3.75 interest rate.

 >>> import mortgage
 >>> m=mortgage.Mortgage(interest=0.0375, amount=350000, months=360)